BrianProcopio/LazyVim/README.md

 - Once installed `:Copilot auth` to authorize the GitHub Copilot plugin.
 - Be sure to run `:checkhealth` and resolve any errors

+## Additional Plugins

+- [ChatGPT](https://github.com/jackMort/ChatGPT.nvim) assumes you are using 1Password to store your OpenAI API Key
+- Disable this plugin if you don't want to use ChatGPT by deleting the custom plugin and running `:Lazy`